freudshow/booknote/programming.language/C.Language/Linux.C.md

     IPC_EXCL
         If IPC_CREAT was also specified, and a semaphore set with the specified key already exists, fail with the error EEXIST.
 ```

+### `shared memory`

+In order to use a shared memory segment, we typically perform the following steps:

+- Call shmget() to create a new shared memory segment or obtain the identifier of an existing segment (i.e., one created by another process).
+This call returns a shared memory identifier for use in later calls.
+- Use shmat() to attach the shared memory segment; that is, make the segment part of the virtual memory of the calling process.
+- At this point, the shared memory segment can be treated just like any other memory available to the program.
+In order to refer to the shared memory, the program uses the addr value returned by the shmat() call, which is a pointer to the start of the shared memory segment in the process’s virtual address space.
+- Call shmdt() to detach the shared memory segment.
+After this call, the process can no longer refer to the shared memory.
+This step is optional, and happens automatically on process termination.
+- Call shmctl() to delete the shared memory segment.
+The segment will be
+destroyed only after all currently attached processes have detached it.
+Only one process needs to perform this step.